 Process of a contract management

-The process of contract management includes the following steps
+The process includes the following steps

 1. Enabling contract management